influxdata/telegraf/plugins/processors/unpivot/README.md

 # Rotate multi field metric into several single field metrics
 [[processors.unpivot]]
   ## Metric mode to pivot to
-  ## Set to "original", metrics are pivoted to the original measurement name
+  ## Set to "tag", field keys are pivoted to a tag value and the metric is kept
+  ## as the original measurement name.
+Tag key name is set by tag_key value.
-  ## Set to "field" creates a new metric called the field name.
+  ## Set to "metric" creates a new metric named the field key.
 With this
   ## option the tag_key is ignored.
 Be aware that this could lead to metric
   ## name conflicts!
-  # metric_mode = "original"
+  # use_fieldname_as = "tag"

   ## Tag to use for the name.
   # tag_key = "name"